 I am not a reader of the "Huffington Post", even though it is widely known as a bastion of objective, intelligent journalism.
 (Can you believe that I typed that with a straight face?)

 There were some interesting things in an article from Zimmerman that ran in February 2012.
 (I blundered across it a while back, forgot it, found it again.)
 He was busy demonizing Ken Ham and portraying him as someone who is only in it for the money.
-Zimmerman must be assuming that Ken Ham is like the other atheists.
+Perhaps Zimmerman is assuming that Ken Ham has the morality of atheists.
 In fact, I'd like to see a comparison of who gets more money, Ken Ham or Richard Dawkins.
 Yeah, that'll shut him up!

 This was really interesting:

 Third, and perhaps most tellingly, every year creationist organizations spend an inordinate amount of time attempting to disparage Evolution Weekend.
 If Evolution Weekend were not an important event, creationist groups would ignore the celebration.
 Instead, they attack it -- and use it as a way to raise money from supporters.Seriously?
-I see an Affirming the Consequent fallacy as well as Appeal to Motive.
+I see an Appeal to Motive fallacy.
 You might even get a Fallacy of Exclusion here.
 But the next paragraph was quite interesting:

 This year was no different.
 Indeed, as The Christian Post pointed out, something called "Question Evolution Day" was created this year to combat the efforts of The Clergy Letter Project.
 Given all of the T-shirts, bumper stickers and related paraphernalia that sponsors were hawking, "Question Evolution Day" might well have been a boon to the economy, but there was no evidence that it promoted meaningful dialogue.Again, seriously?
-If Zimmerman had any desire to do actual research, he took said desire, tied it to a chair and threw it in the East River.
+If Zimmerman had any desire to do actual research, he took that desire, tied it to a chair and threw it into the Hudson River.
 I have some bad news for you, Sunshine: I am the one who started "Question Evolution Day", which was inspired by Creation Ministries International.
-Not only does it have nothing to do with Answers in Genesis, the article I'm quoting demonizes AiG and Ken Ham, but I did not market any merchandise (I'm just a guy doing this after work and on days off, not a part of an organization), and am not aware of anyone else who did.
+Not only does it have nothing to do with Answers in Genesis, the Zimmerman article I'm quoting demonizes AiG and Ken Ham.
+I did not market any merchandise (I'm just a guy doing this after work and on days off, not a part of an organization).

 As many churches observed "Evolution Weekend," some congregations and other groups decided to celebrate a different perspective on the origins debate with "Question Evolution Day."